amanrai31/JavaScript/05array/README.md

 ```
 1st parameter defines position where new elements should be added(spliced in), 2nd defines how many elements should be removed, rest parameters defines new elements to be added.

-**NOTE :** The splice() method returns an array with the deleted items, alters the orignal array.
+**NOTE :** The splice() method returns an array with the deleted items, alters the original array.
 Also splice() removes elements without leaving holes in array.

 **NOTE :** toSpliced() methods is same but it does not alters the original array returns new array with change